-Symptoms of peritoneal mesothelioma include weight loss and cachexia, abdominal swelling and pain due to ascites (a buildup of fluid in the abdominal cavity).
+Symptoms of peritoneal mesothelioma include weight loss and cachexia, abdominal swelling, and pain due to ascites (a buildup of fluid in the abdominal cavity).
 Other symptoms of Peritoneal Mesothelioma may include bowel obstruction, blood clotting abnormalities, anemia, and fever.
-If the cancer has spread beyond the mesothelium to other parts of the body, symptoms may include pain, trouble swallowing, or swelling of the neck or face.
+If cancer has spread beyond the mesothelium to other parts of the body, symptoms may include pain, trouble swallowing, or swelling of the neck or face.
 Other symptoms of peritoneal mesothelioma may include bowel obstruction, blood clotting abnormalities, anemia, and fever.

 Diagnosing Peritoneal Mesothelioma is often difficult; because the symptoms are often associated with other conditions.
 Diagnostic testing includes a review of the patient's medical history and a complete physical examination, including x-rays of the abdomen.
-Diagnostic imaging by CT scan and MRI suggests a diagnosis, but definitive diagnosis is via tissue sampling by CT-directed biopsy or peritoneoscopy.
+Diagnostic imaging by CT scan and MRI suggests a diagnosis, but a definitive diagnosis is via tissue sampling by CT-directed biopsy or peritoneoscopy.

 Standard treatment for all but localized mesothelioma is generally not curative.
 However, radical resection is associated with a better prognosis and should be attempted when possible.
 Chemotherapy can be administered systemically or directly into the abdomen and is helpful as palliative treatment.

 Delayed diagnosis of mesothelioma worsens its prognosis.
 In general, the prognosis of mesothelioma is poor, and most studies report a median survival of less than a year.

 Share This Information To: